mrmemes-eth/metosin-api/README.md

 ## Development

-If you're working on libdev itself you can have it generate a new template from the project root directory with the command:
+If you're working on the lib itself you can have it generate a new template from the project root directory with the command:

 Run: `clj -m clj-new.create metosin-api myname/mynewlib` to test